Netflix's big 4Q lifts video service above 200M subscribers - WTMJ

 But Netflix finally stopped burning through cash last year, largely because government restrictions imposed during the pandemic curtailed the production of programming.
 Netflix posted a positive cash flow of $1.9 billion during 2020, the first time that has the company hasn’t had a negative cash flow for an entire year since 2011.

 In another breakthrough, Netflix predicted it will no longer need to raise additional cash from lenders to help finance its original-programming budget.
-The company said it doesn’t expect to experience the same drain on its cash as it has for most of the past decade, even as it ramps up production of its original programming again and gears up to release at least one original film per week on its service throughout this year.
+The company said it doesn’t expect to experience the same drain on its cash as it has for most of the past decade.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.